tc39/notes/meetings/2018-11/nov-28.md

 MF: Do you know if there is work currently for that?

-FTG: if there already a way for OS to give preference, it can set it.
+FYT: if there already a way for OS to give preference, it can set it.
 If OS has a setting then that is an issue.

 DE: Something that is still an issue is __.
 That slide shouldn't have a dot.